seng426-team3/vega-web/README.md

 `npm start`

 This will deploy the application at port 8000.
 The same configuration you can find in the file named "index.js" under the server folder.
-All the depedecies are declared in the package.json file.
+All the dependencies are declared in the package.json file.

 ## Type of users (for login)
 - Public (can see only the public site)